csc-training/portable-gpu-programming/sycl/exercises/02-axpy/Readme.md

 ```
 The `memcpy()` method is needed to transfer data from host to device.
 The first argument is the destination pointer, the second the source pointer, and finally the size of the data in bytes.
 This operation is asynchronous.
 Hence `.wait()`.
 This method pauses the program execution until the operation is completed.
 Otherwise a subsequent operation submitted to the same queue might start before the data is transfered to the GPU.

-### Step 4: Submit the Task using Basic Submission
+### Step 4: Submit the Task using Simple Launching
 This is done similarly to taks I
 ```cpp
     q.submit([&](handler& h) {